THE ART OF XINGYI BOXING

 CHAPTER THREE: ON THE XINGYI BOXING ART’S FUNDAMENTAL FIVE ELEMENTS TECHNIQUES

-The five elements techniques are: chopping, crashing, squeezing, blasting, and crossing.
+The five elements techniques are: chopping, crashing, drilling, blasting, and crossing.
 I will explain them individually.
 [The explanations below assume the reader is already familiar with these five techniques, either by way of other teachers or other books, and so no basic explanations or illustrations were included in this book.
 Supplied below are not actually explanations of how to perform them, simply additional points to improve their performance.]

 The technique known as “chopping” goes downward with the palm like the chopping of an axe.